Stacky Buildings: Introduction

-Conceptually, a \emph{building} is a set $\Delta$ equipped with a metric $\delta$ which takes its values in a Coxeter group $W=(W,S)$.
-The elements of $\Delta$ are called \emph{chambers}, isometric embeddings $W\map \Delta$ are called \emph{apartments}, and sequences of chambers such that consecutive chambers are at distance a generator of $W$ are called \emph{galleries}.
-This modern `$W$-metric space' approach to buildings is described in \cite{ab08}, together with the equivalent `simplicial' approach taken in the early work of Tits (see \cite{tits74buildings}).
-The introduction of $W$-metric spaces was motivated by the discovery of twin buildings (see \cite{tits1992twin}).
-Buildings are also naturally $\CAT(0)$ cell complexes by a construction of Davis, known as the \emph{Davis realization} (see \cite{davis94buildingscat0} and \cite[Chapter 12]{ab08}).
-If $W$ is irreducible affine, then the Davis realization is the simplicial complex of the building (up to duality).
+which takes values in a Coxeter group $W=(W,S)$, with the Bruhat order of $W$ being used for the triangle inequality.
+The elements of $\Delta$ are called chambers, isometric embeddings $W\hookrightarrow \Delta$ are called apartments, paths in $\Delta$ are called galleries, and `geodesics' in $\Delta$ are called galleries of reduced type.
+This modern $W$-metric approach to buildings is described in \cite[Chapter 5]{ab08}, together with the equivalent simplicial complex approach taken in the early work of Tits \cite{tits74buildings}, \cite[Chapter 4]{ab08}.
+Buildings are also naturally $\CAT(0)$ cell complexes via the Davis realization \cite{davis94buildingscat0}, \cite[Chapter 12]{ab08}.
+If $W$ is an irreducible affine Coxeter group, then the Davis realization is the simplicial complex of the building (up to duality).

-By the \emph{quotient} of a building, we mean a structure naturally associated to the type-preserving action of a group on a building in the manner of stacks in category theory (e.g. orbifolds, graphs of groups, algebraic stacks).
-By modelling certain quotients of buildings as chamber systems of type $M$, covering theory of buildings was developed by Tits in \cite{tits81local} (expositions of Tits' work can be found in \cite{kantorscabs}, \cite{ronanlectures}, and \cite{ronan92mainideas}).
-However this theory `stops' at $2$-residues, and so is restricted to groups which act freely on the set of $2$-residues of a building.
-On the other hand, quotient data in the form of a Bruhat decomposition is associated to groups which act transitively on chambers and transitively on `$W$-spheres', so called\emph{ Weyl transitivity} (see \cite[Chapter 5]{ab08}).
-More generally, Tits' amalgam method, which can be found in \cite{tits85standrews} and \cite{tits86}, constructs quotients of buildings by groups which act transitively on chambers.
-Over the course of several articles, we'll show that $W$-groupoids unify and generalize these existing quotient constructions, and we'll construct $W$-groupoids which give rise to new examples of lattices acting on buildings.
+By the quotient of a building, we mean a would-be structure naturally associated to the type-preserving action of a group on a building in the manner of stacks, e.g. orbifolds, graphs/complexes of groups, algebraic stacks.
+Moreover, one should be able to develop covering theory for quotients, which is an important tool in the study of group actions.
+By modeling certain quotients of buildings as chamber systems of type $M$, covering theory of buildings was developed by Tits \cite{tits81local}.
+See also \cite{kantorscabs}, \cite{ronanlectures}, \cite{ronan92mainideas}.
+However, this theory `stops' at $2$-residues, and so is restricted to groups which act freely on the set of $2$-residues of a building.
+On the other hand, quotient data in the form of a Bruhat decomposition is associated to groups which act transitively on chambers and transitively on $W$-spheres \cite[Chapter 5]{ab08}.
+More generally, Tits's amalgam method \cite{tits85standrews}, \cite{tits86} constructs quotients of buildings by groups which act transitively on chambers.
+In this paper, we introduce structures called $W$-groupoids which unify and generalize these existing quotient constructions; $W$-groupoids are the full stacky generalization of buildings.
+In \cite{nor2}, (presentations of) $W$-groupoids which are quotients of chamber-free actions are studied, and in \cite{nor3}, $W$-groupoids are used to construct and classify new examples of Singer lattices in buildings.